israelboudoux/cryptography-playground/README.md

 The paper about Hashcash can be found at http://www.hashcash.org/papers/hashcash.pdf

 The sample code for Hashcash can be found under 'main/java/src/edu/boudoux/proofOfWork'.

+# Merkle Tree
+...

+The sample code for Hashcash can be found under 'main/java/src/edu/boudoux/merkleTree'.

 # Message Authentication Code (MAC)